AhmedGonim/SQL-Data-Warehouse-Project/README.md

 ├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
-├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # ETL techniques & methods (draw.io)
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
-│   ├── data_architecture.drawio        # Project architecture (draw.io)
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
-│   ├── data_catalog.md                 # Dataset catalog (field descriptions & metadata)
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
-│   ├── data_flow.drawio                # Data flow diagram (draw.io)
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
-│   ├── data_models.drawio              # Data models (star schema) (draw.io)
+│   ├── data_models.drawio              # Draw.io file for data models (star schema)
-│   ├── naming-conventions.md           # Naming guidelines
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Extract & Load raw data
-│   ├── silver/                         # Clean & transform data
-│   ├── gold/                           # Build analytical models
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-│
-├── tests/                              # Test scripts and data quality checks │
+├── tests/                              # Test scripts and quality files │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License info
-├── .gitignore                          # Git ignore rules
-└── requirements.txt                    # Project dependencies
+├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project